fal-ai/dbt-fal/docsite/docs/fal-serverless/examples/controlnet.md

-# Deploying a Custom ControlNet Model Using fal-serverless
+---
+sidebar_position: 2
+---

+# Restyle Room Photos with ControlNet
-fal-serverless is a serverless platform that enables you to run Python functions on cloud infrastructure.
-In this example, we will demonstrate how to use fal-serverless for deploying a custom ControlNet model.
+In this example, we will demonstrate how to use fal-serverless for deploying a ControlNet model.

+## 1. Create a new file called controlnet.py
 ```python
 from __future__ import annotations
 from fal_serverless import isolated, cached